Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

 Kong can fail to start because of a misconfigured custom plugin for several
 reasons:

-* "plugin is in use but not enabled" -> you configured a custom plugin from another node, and that the plugin configuration is in the database, but the current node you are trying to start does not have it in its `custom_plugins` directive.
+* "plugin is in use but not enabled" -> You configured a custom plugin from another node, and that the plugin configuration is in the database, but the current node you are trying to start does not have it in its `custom_plugins` directive.
 To resolve, add the plugin's name to the node's `custom_plugins` directive.

-* "plugin is enabled but not installed" -> the plugin's name is present in the `custom_plugins` directive, but that Kong is unable to load the `handler.lua` source file from the file system.
+* "plugin is enabled but not installed" -> The plugin's name is present in the `custom_plugins` directive, but that Kong is unable to load the `handler.lua` source file from the file system.
 To resolve, make sure that the lua_package_path directive is properly set to load this plugin's Lua sources.

-* "no configuration schema found for plugin" -> the plugin is installed, enabled in custom_plugins, but Kong is unable to load the `schema.lua` source file from the file system.
+* "no configuration schema found for plugin" -> The plugin is installed, enabled in custom_plugins, but Kong is unable to load the `schema.lua` source file from the file system.
   To resolve, make sure that the `schema.lua` file is present alongside the